 Induction of Labor by Membrane Stripping

 According to Dr. Philip DiSaia's book, Women's Health Review: A Clinical Update in Obstetrics-gynecology (page 124), membrane stripping is a common obstetrics procedure.
-Your doctor or midwife might suggest it to encourage spontaneous onset of labor and reduce your need for other methods of induction of labor.
+Your doctor or midwife might suggest to strip membranes to encourage spontaneous onset of labor and reduce your need for other methods of induction of labor.
 Membrane stripping may also done at the start of other methods, such as the use of oxytocin or prostaglandins, to speed up your labor.

 How the Procedure Is Performed